s-zeid/elements/index.md

 * **Elements is for distributing containerized applications in a form that is user-friendly.**  (Or at least, "command-line user-friendly".)
-Users of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, or `--rm` options to Podman or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, etc.  Containers are expected to support rootless operation by default.
-The only runtime dependency that is not normally included in most desktop distributions is runc.  (runc is not bundled for security reasons.)
+Users of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, `--rm`, or any other options to Podmabn or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, etc.  Containers are expected to support rootless operation by default.
+The only runtime dependency that is not normally included in most desktop distributions is runc (which is not bundled with images for security reasons.)

-* **Elements is for container authors who desire a simple container runtime with few surprises.**  This includes personal services, development tasks, and other cases where using (or learning) a more heavyweight runtime is not desirable.
-Container registries are only a concern at build time, the container only exists while the AppImage is running, and the container image's location is always known.
+* **Elements is for container authors who desire a simple container runtime.**
+  This includes personal services, development tasks, and other cases where using (or learning) a more heavyweight runtime is not desirable.
+Container registries are only a concern at build time, the runc container only exists while the AppImage is running, and the user always knows where the container image is located.

 * **Elements is for easy rootless containers.**  Elements containers are designed to run rootlessly without any extra configuration needed, even if this means making certain sacrifices.
-For example, Elements containers should not rely on UID or GID mapping for any UID/GID other than 0 (root), since users are not expected to configure `/etc/subuid` or `/etc/subgid`.
+For example, Elements containers should not rely on UID or GID mapping for any guest UID/GID other than 0 (root), since users are not expected to configure `/etc/subuid` or `/etc/subgid`.

 What Elements is _not_
 ----------------------

-* **Elements is not a replacement for Podman, rkt, Docker, or other mainstream container engines.**
+* **Elements is not a replacement for Podman, rkt, Docker, or other mainstream container engines.**  ELements is designed for small-scale containers and mostly personal, development, and end-user distribution use cases.

-* **Elements is not "enterprise-ready".**  It is designed for small-scale containers and mostly personal, development, and end-user distribution use cases.
+* **Elements is not "enterprise-ready".**  See above.

 * **Elements is not an orchestration engine.**  I do plan to add some support for pods, but this will be limited to shipping and running multiple